willi123yao/Cyberthon2020_Writeups/operating_systems/Reverse(Faze)/README.md

 ![image-20200504204921301](image-20200504204921301.png)

-Now, that password in the box **isn't actually correct**.
-I never figured out why PEDA got the password wrong, but you can correct it manually by inspecting `faze2()` & querying `IDAPython` for what the correct value _should_ be:
+Now, that password in the box **isn't actually correct**, because the 2nd line should have a payload of '\x01\x01\x01\x01\x0F'.
+I didn't realise that during the competition, and I just corrected it manually by inspecting `faze2()` & querying `IDAPython` for what the correct value _should_ be:

 ![image-20200504205815633](image-20200504205815633.png)